96boards-hikey/tools-images-hikey960/README.md

 pavs 2
 pavs:938ms
 ```

-d.
-When you any of these lines of messages, press the 'reset' button on serial
+* When you any of these lines of messages, press the 'reset' button on serial
    mezzanine.
 ```sh
 pavs 0